webplatform/ops/salt-master/README.md

         scp init.sh dhc-user@10.10.10.129:~

+1. **IMPORTANT**, in order to access private data make sure **source.webplatform.org** gitolite config has your **salt-master SSH key**.

+  * Ask an administrator to add your *salt-master SSH key* in `git@source.webplatform.org:gitolite-admin.git`
+  * Access to the group `@wpdci` is enough for read-only actions

+  **ABOUT YOUR SSH KEYS** Note that its strongly recommended that you don’t use your OWN main SSH key, but that you create a passphrase protected one specifically to work on our servers.
+  One per environment.

+1. Make sure your new VM has your *salt-master SSH key**.

+  Scripts in this folder expects the file in the new VM as `/home/dhc-user/.ssh/id_rsa*` explicitly.
+  Format  doesn’t matter, as long as **source.webplatform.org** has your key!

+        scp -r .ssh dhc-user@10.10.10.129:~

 1. On the new VM

         ssh dhc-user@10.10.10.129
         sudo -s
         bash init.sh

   To get a more detailed procedure, refer to the comments in [init.sh](./init.sh).